getlantern/lantern/SPECS.md

 ### Questions / Comments

-* can password create happen as last step of setup?
+* can password create happen as last step of initial setup? currently happens before anything else because Lantern needs a password before it can save the encrypted settings file. can't settings just be stored in memory until this step? nicer to show welcome screen first.

-* if google talk could not be reached on initial signin, can setup proceed anyway? 'lantern will continue to try to connect with the username and password you provided'
+* if google talk could not be reached on initial signin, or user is not yet in the beta, can setup proceed anyway? 'lantern will continue to try to connect with the username and password you provided. in the meantime, feel free to explore or leave running in the background.' better to stay running than to force quit? can show the visualization with dummy data as a simulation to build excitement.

 * ok to not allow switching google accounts without full reset once you successfully sign in?